Genvara/blog/docs/about.md

 ---
 layout: page
-title: About Pixyll
+title: About Theme
-permalink: /about/
+permalink: /theme/
 tags: about
 ---